kaya70875/ytfetcher/README.md

 ---

-This will return a list of `ChannelData`.
-Here's how it's looks like:
+This will return a list of `ChannelData` with metadata in `DLSnippet` objects:

 ```python
 [